 Your job is demanding.
 For many lawyers, 12-hour days are not out of the ordinary, and constant demands from clients and partners can have you working around the clock.
 However, while hard work is a badge of honor in the legal profession, it’s more important to work smart.

 Better allotting their time is an area where many lawyers can improve.
-The recently released Legal Trends Report analyzed work habits of over 40,000 lawyers and found that they spend only 2.2 hours of their time on billable work—that’s a paltry 28 percent of a modest eight-hour workday, and even less if you’re working more.
+The 2016 Legal Trends Report analyzed work habits of over 40,000 lawyers and found that they spend only 2.2 hours of their time on billable work—that’s a paltry 28 percent of a modest eight-hour workday, and even less if you’re working more.

 In a field where every second counts, losing three quarters of your billable time every day can be a death sentence.
 Here are some time-tested time management tips for taking back a few precious minutes, or hours, and getting the most out of your day.